GRD-1/Nest-guide/README.md

 </ul>

 ## Launch
-The project is prepared to launch via the docker.
-Firs of all, you need to install
+The project is prepared to launch via the docker.You need to install
 <a href="https://www.docker.com/products/docker-desktop/" target="_blank">
 <img src="https://img.shields.io/badge/docker-v24.0.2-blue?logo=docker" alt="Docker Version" />
 </a>
-Then run the corresponding command in the terminal.
+and then run the corresponding command in the terminal.

 * for development mode use:
 ``` bash